 Canada has always been on my list of top places to live and in 2016 I decided to take a chance and apply under that new system Express Entry that I heard about for a while now.

 But starting my Canadian Visa Application was one of the most stressful times of my life.
 Not only did I start the application by myself, but I also didn't really understand at the time how the heck the system worked, just that the Express Entry (EE) program was one of the fastest Canadian immigration options.
 The result was that I spent several months running around trying to organize all the paperwork I thought I needed for my application and ended up messing up my application deadlines instead.
 So yeah, wasted a lot of time and money mostly on medical examinations (I went to the wrong doctor) and on some application papers that I didn’t need to actually need.

 After many frustrating attempts, I decided to bite the bullet and actually hire a professional immigration consultant after doing a bit of research about who could help me.
-I found a company that had authorised representatives, which turns out are the only people who can legally help with visa applications without messing up your application.
+I found a company that had authorized representatives, which turns out are the only people who can legally help with visa applications without messing up your application.
 I decided to apply with a company called Canadianvisa.org and at first, I was really nervous because I had heard about all the horror stories of immigration scams that always seen to be around.

 I signed up on their website anyway and got a call from them the same day.
 I always hate talking on the phone, but Jessica the young woman I talked to, helped explain the visa application process to me and how the company works.